muratk5n/thirdwave/en/README.md

 ---

-CNBC: "[We] spoke to several pilots flying for major airlines, all of whom described fatigue due to long hours and what they said was opportunism and a desire to cut costs as part of a toxic 'race to the bottom' culture pervading the industry and worsening the messy situation that travelers are facing today...
+CNBC: "Air travel chaos..
+[We] spoke to several pilots flying for major airlines, all of whom described fatigue due to long hours and what they said was opportunism and a desire to cut costs as part of a toxic 'race to the bottom' culture pervading the industry and worsening the messy situation that travelers are facing today...

 'Leading into the summer, it was absolute carnage because airlines didn’t know what they were doing.
 They didn’t have a proper plan in